Newly Uncovered Russian Payments Are A Focus Of Election Investigation

 But the committee’s letters — not previously made public — raise a curtain on its secret investigation.

 The senators requested financial information that the Treasury may have on a total of 45 people or entities.
-While most the names in the Senate letters have been mentioned publicly in connection with the Trump–Russia investigation, at least three have not.
+While most of the names in the Senate letters have been mentioned publicly in connection with the Trump–Russia investigation, at least three have not.

 The committee also asked for financial information, if the Treasury has any, on Ivan Tavrin, a Putin ally who is the chief executive at telecom giant MegaFon and has a stake in the Russian social media site VKontakte.
 And the senators sought any records the Treasury might have on Bob Foresman, who once ran the Russia desk at Barclays bank and was in charge of Renaissance Capital, a Moscow-based investment firm.
 No suspicious activity reports on Tavrin or Foresman have been located, according to two law enforcement officials.